koushikkhan/classification-pipeline/README.md

-# classification-pipeline
+# ClassificationPipeline
-A Python based model building pipeline
+A feature extraction and model building pipeline for text classification.